Skip to main content

 Nathan Ballantyne

-Nathan Ballantyne is Associate Professor of Philosophy, Cognition, and Culture at Arizona State University.
+Nathan is Associate Professor of Philosophy, Cognition, and Culture at Arizona State University.
 He has published on questions about good reasoning and epistemic humility, including Knowing Our Limits, a recent book from Oxford University Press.
 Some of Ballantyne’s public writing has appeared in the New York Times, Forbes, and Scientific American.
 He is an Executive Editor of the Canadian Journal of Philosophy.
-He is collaborating with the AEP in co-organizing our second annual workshop, on the epistemology of science communication.
+He collaborated with the AEP in co-organizing our second annual workshop, on the epistemology of science communication.

 Paula McAvoy